 Typical bloom time: January through March

-In 1985, a fledgling camellia collection was established at the Mendocino Coast Botanical Gardens, with more plants added in 1989 and 2003.
-The collection, located just west of the Perennial Garden at the junction of the North and South Trails, includes numerous species, approximately 11 cultivars (some by renowned local grower, Dan Charvet), and interspecific hybrids (hybrids between two species); and numerous species.
+In 1985, the fledgling Camellia Collection was established at the Mendocino Coast Botanical Gardens, with more plants added in 1989 and 2003.
+The collection, located just west of the Perennial Garden at the junction of the North and South Trails, includes approximately 11 cultivars (some by renowned local grower, Dan Charvet), interspecific hybrids (hybrids between two species); and numerous species.
 In fact, Mendocino Coast Botanical Gardens has the largest species collection on the West Coast!

 To see more photos of our Camellia Collection, visit the Photo Gallery.